 The narrative is split into two.
 We have Esso, set in the past, a young Black boy from Benin and Rhia, a young black girl living in a foster home, set in the future.
 Both are very different characters but their lives are intertwined so chaotically that it drives the book along.

-It’s fast paced and hard hitting.
-There’s diagrams and very simple explanations of physics terms I could never get my head around.
+It’s fast-paced and hard-hitting.
+There are diagrams and very simple explanations of physics terms I could never get my head around.
 Honestly, I needed Mr Fadugba as my Physics teacher at school because he taught me more about physics than my secondary school teacher ever could.

 “Believing is seeing, Esso.
 Without belief, there’s no hope.
 And without hope, there’s just an alleyway full of teenagers who’ll soon be hashtags on hoodies…”